Lisztomania: Causes

 Dana Gooley argues that different people attributed the cause of Lisztomania in Berlin audiences in a different manner based on their political leanings at the time; furthermore, those who had a progressive view of affairs thought that the outpouring of emotions by Berlin audiences was largely a side effect of the repressive and censorious state and that the enthusiasm for Liszt was "compensatory, an illusory substitute for the lack of agency and public participation among Berliners".
 The opposing positive view of Lisztomania was that it was a response to Liszt's great benevolence and charity.
 This view was explained as follows:

 Friedrich Wilhelm IV's optimistic and popular political rhetoric, with its promise of liberal social reforms, predisposed the Berlin public to appreciate Liszt's various gestures in support of charitable, humanitarian causes, as they saw echoes of themselves and their monarch in Liszt's benevolence.
 But significantly, they found evidence of it not solely in his donations.
 His personal openness, his behavior towards audiences, and his performing style all became emblems of "charity" as well.

 One contributing factor to Lisztomania is also assumed to have been that Liszt, in his younger years, was known to be a handsome man.
+Musicologists discovering descriptions of composers in 19th century reviews, diaries, letters or journals would often find oddly detailed descriptions of their physical appearance, making comments particularly towards unusual facial features.
+A typical example of this regarding Liszt, hails from the Birmingham Journal of 1840 stating, "He is a very good-looking young man, pale, thin, and intellectual; with a fine forehead, good nose, and well cut mouth; not a little resembling the portraits of Bonaparte, when a captain of artillery.
+He is plainly, in his department, a man of great genius and originality".